ShefESH/SeshWebsiteNanoc/content/wiki/Software_Setup_Guides/VMware.md

-VMware is a
+VMware is a piece of software for creating virtual machines.

 # Creating a Broadcom account

 To download and run VMware you need a Broadcom account.
 Creating one is fairly straightforward:

-- visit the [https://profile.broadcom.com/web/registration](account registration page), and enter your email address
+- visit the [account registration page](https://profile.broadcom.com/web/registration), and enter your email address
 - you will immediately be sent a verification code by email that you will need to enter on the next page
 - finally you will be asked to provide your name and country, and agree to the terms and conditions.